- 3.0.275.8 Other Submission Processing Business Results Measures

 A case may have more than one error code identified, but only one error per case may be charged.

-Provide a copy of the case that is in error and the associated RTR data screen print to the Lockbox Field Coordinator.
+Provide a copy of the case that is in error and the associated RTR data screen print to the LFC.

-Forward the DCIs to the LFC no later than the third working day of the following month.
+Forward the DCIs to the LFC no later than the fifth working day of the following month.

 Retain all sample Lockbox Deposit Error Rate (DER) cases for a rolling six month.